Increasing diversity within Denver

 REDI addresses the problem of under-representation in the land use professions among women and minority groups.
 Just 1.8 percent of ULI members (nationally) are from minority groups and just 20 percent are women.
 Despite recent national gains the universe of ULI’s 26 land use professions lags far behind other professions that have become much more representative of the overall U.S. population.

-The 2012 REDI class is supported by the ULI Foundation, as well as other sponsors including Wells Fargo and Greenberg Traurig, LLP.
-Over the past two years, 72 professionals have completed the REDI program.
+The 2013 REDI class is supported by the ULI Foundation, as well as other sponsors including the Urban Land Conservancy, Wells Fargo, the Colorado Housing and Finance Authority and Greenberg Traurig, LLP.
+Over the past three years, 102 professionals have completed the REDI program.